 About Caption Health

 Caption Health was founded on a simple but powerful concept: use technology to emulate the expertise of highly trained medical experts and put that ability into the hands of every care provider.
-The world’s first and only FDA cleared AI-guided ultrasound software, Caption AI, empowers healthcare providers with new capabilities to acquire and interpret ultrasound exams.
+The first commercially available AI-guided ultrasound software, Caption AI, empowers healthcare professionals with new capabilities to acquire and interpret ultrasound exams.
 For more information, visit captionhealth.com.

 This press release includes “forward-looking statements” within the meaning of the “safe harbor” provisions of the United States Private Securities Litigation Reform Act of 1995.
 The combined company’s actual results may differ from its expectations, estimates, and projections and, consequently, you should not rely on these forward-looking statements as predictions of future events.
 Words such as “expect,” “estimate,” “project,” “budget,” “forecast,” “anticipate,” “intend,” “plan,” “may,” “will,” “could,” “should,” “believes,” “predicts,” “potential,” “continue,” and similar expressions (or the negative versions of such words or expressions) are intended to identify such forward-looking statements.
 These forward-looking statements include, without limitation, the combined company’s expectations with respect to financial results, future performance, development of products and services, potential regulatory approvals, anticipated financial impacts and other effects of the business combination on the combined company’s business, and the size and potential growth of current or future markets for the combined company’s products and services.
 These forward-looking statements involve significant risks and uncertainties that could cause the actual results to differ materially from those discussed in the forward-looking statements.
 Most of these factors are outside the combined company’s control and are difficult to predict.
 Factors that may cause such differences include, but are not limited to: the impact of COVID-19 on the combined company’s business; the ability to maintain the listing of the combined company’s Class A common stock on the NYSE following the business combination; the ability to recognize the anticipated benefits of the business combination, which may be affected by, among other things, competition and the ability of the combined company to grow and manage growth profitably and retain its key employees; changes in applicable laws or regulations; the ability of the combined company to raise financing in the future; the success, cost and timing of the combined company’s product and service development activities; the potential attributes and benefits of the combined company’s products and services; the combined company’s ability to obtain and maintain regulatory approval for its products, and any related restrictions and limitations of any approved product; the combined company’s ability to identify, in-license or acquire additional technology; the combined company’s ability to maintain its existing license, manufacture, supply and distribution agreements; the combined company’s ability to compete with other companies currently marketing or engaged in the development of products and services that the combined company is currently marketing or developing; the size and growth potential of the markets for the combined company’s products and services, and its ability to serve those markets, either alone or in partnership with others; the pricing of the combined company’s products and services and reimbursement for medical procedures conducted using its products and services; the combined company’s estimates regarding expenses, revenue, capital requirements and needs for additional financing; the combined company’s financial performance; and other risks and uncertainties indicated from time to time in the proxy statement/prospectus relating to the business combination, including those under “Risk Factors” therein, and the combined company’s other filings with the SEC.
 The combined company cautions that the foregoing list of factors is not exclusive.
 The combined company cautions readers not to place undue reliance upon any forward-looking statements, which speak only as of the date made.
 The combined company does not undertake or accept any obligation or undertake to release publicly any updates or revisions to any forward-looking statements to reflect any change in its expectations or any change in events, conditions or circumstances on which any such statement is based.